 In general, standard life insurance policies won’t cover all of the contingencies of life, like life-altering disabilities or children who need a bit more time moving out on their own.

 To supplement your policy’s coverage, Legal & General offers a variety of riders that include:

 - Disability premium waiver.
 Policies with this benefit remain in force without payment if you’re fully disabled for at least six months.

-- Conversion to permanent.
+- Term conversion.
 Convert your term policy to universal insurance that covers your entire life.

 - Accelerated benefit rider.
 Collect the lower of $500,000 or 75% of your policy’s value in benefits if you’re diagnosed with a terminal illness.